verbb/formie/docs/get-started/upgrading-from-v2.md

 All sub-fields are migrated over to this new implementation.
 If you have custom sub-field's, you'll need to review your implementation to follow the updated behaviour.

-As field settings now exist in their respective sub-field classes, we have removed many properties.
+As field settings now exist in their respective sub-field classes and fields, we have removed many properties.

 ### Address Fields
 - `autocompleteIntegration`